FAQs: DPC for Individuals and Families

 We do not pre-screen or deny patients because of their age, race, religion, national origin, or due to a pre-existing health condition.

-However, it practically goes without saying that we do suggest that you have traditional major medical coverage to protect yourself should you experience an unpredictable and catastrophic event.
+However, we do suggest that you have traditional major medical coverage to protect yourself should you experience an unpredictable and catastrophic event.

 As a patient of Euphora Health, will I still need insurance?